 Welcome to our perfect home.
 Completely deserted, away from other human beings, and within the beautiful Yorkshire countryside.
-Wharram Percy, a place that formerly housed human life once upon a time, can be found tucked away in the Yorkshire Wolds – just a few miles down the road from Yorkshire’s food capital, Malton.
+Wharram Percy, a place that formerly housed human life once a time, can be found tucked away in the Yorkshire Wolds – just a few miles from Yorkshire’s food capital, Malton.
+It’s a lovely hike and the perfect day out for those who love a bit of history and the natural beauty of the Yorkshire Wolds.

 cc-by-sa/2.0 – © Richard Croft – geograph.org.uk/p/5524525